Team-Unguided/BrightTime/README.md

 ### Usage
 `BrightTime` is a simple-to-use application.
 Installation onto the device is automatic.
+* To create a "point" (a preset):
-* To use the application, tap on the `+`, the circular pink button at the center bottom of the screen.
+    - tap on the `+`, the circular pink button at the center bottom of the screen.
-* Select your desired time and brightness.
+    - Select your desired time and brightness.
-* Once finished, click the `Confirm` button.
+    - Once finished, click the `Confirm` button. **Point added!**
-* You will return to the main screen where your added "point" will appear on the list by time.
+    - You will return to the main screen where your added point will appear on the list by time.
-* Your screen brightness will now change according to the brightness and times you have set.
+    - Your screen brightness will now change according to the brightness and times you have set.
+* To edit/delete a "point":
+    - tap on the point you have created previously.
+    - delete the point altogether using the `Delete` button.
+    - modify any settings for that point and press `Confirm` to save changes.
+    - to discard and go back, tap your `Back` button at either the top or bottom of your screen.

 Short Demo Below: